v6d-io/v6d/docs/notes/data-accessing.rst

 Accessing object metadata using RPCClient
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The method :meth:`vineyard.RPCClient.get_meta` can be used to accessing the object metadata, like :meth:`vineyard.IPCClient.get_meta`, but could be used over the connection to a remote instance,
+The method :meth:`vineyard.RPCClient.get_meta` can be used to access the object metadata, like :meth:`vineyard.IPCClient.get_meta`, but could be used over the connection to a remote instance,